"There's a constant void where Joe should be": heartbreaking tribute to 'precious' son

-Blackpool family shares heartbreaking tribute to 'precious' nine-year-old schoolboy who died after a 'tragic accident' at home: 'There's a constant void where Joe should be"
+Blackpool family shares heartbreaking tribute to 'precious' nine-year-old schoolboy who died after falling unconscious at home: 'There's a constant void where Joe should be"

-A bright and happy nine year old boy who 'lived life to the fullest’ died after a tragic case of ‘misadventure’, when he was found ‘partially suspended’ from his bunk-bed, on September 24, 2022.
+A Blackpool family has shared an emotional tribute to their ‘happy and talented’ nine year old boy who 'lived life to the fullest’, who died after falling unconscious in his home, on September 24, 2022.

 Joseph Bitsakaki, known as Joe, had gone upstairs to his bedroom at the family home in the Heron’s Reach area of Blackpool.